16 Top-Rated Weekend Getaways in Louisiana

 A fun place to spend a weekend is in Lake Charles in southwest Louisiana.
 It has a mix of deep southern culture and upscale accommodations and dining experiences that draw A-list entertainment.
 Those looking for a luxury getaway can enjoy the spa and golf options in the area.
 There are six public golf courses in Lake Charles surrounded by the stunning natural scenery of the area.

-You can spend a majority of one day exploring downtown Lake Charles.
+You can spend the majority of one day exploring downtown Lake Charles.
 There are more than 40 blocks in the downtown area.
 The Charpentier Historic District has one of the best collections of Victorian architecture in Louisiana, dating from the late 1800s to the early 1900s.
 It is named Charpentier (carpenter in French), since most of the homes were designed and built by carpenter architects.

 One of the top experiences in Lake Charles is along the Creole Nature Trail.
 The entire trail, often referred to as Louisiana's Outback, is 180 miles long.
 You can do one of two pre-made itineraries that will take you across either the east or west sides of the trail.
 One of the easiest ways to follow the trail is through an app that is available through iTunes and Google Play, where you can select a portion of the trail customized to your interests and time.